frankburgs/frankburgs.github.io/readme.md

 1. ✅Eyewash station tag was given up on a few years back.

-1. 🛠️Proper LOTO on malfunctioning weld booths.
+1. 📷Proper LOTO on malfunctioning weld booths.

 1. ✅Gas cylinder company employee overloads a 2-cylinder cart with a third cylinder that subsequently falls and then audibly depressurizes.

 ## Welding textbook
 1. ✅High voltage signage.
 1. ✅Emergency shower.

 ## Anecdotes
 1. ✅"My girlfriend's pants caught fire"